 These prescribed requirements essentially require an employer to check documents and verify an employee’s working status prior to offering them employment.

 Where relevant, employers must conduct follow-up checks to ensure that their employee’s status remains valid.

 While this sounds simple in theory, the task may become problematic where an employee is unable to produce a document that unequivocally demonstrates a right to work in the UK.
 In such cases, the employers can use the Home Office’s Employer Checking Service and seek a Positive Verification Notice to prove eligibility to work.

 These include providing a share code to the employer to conduct an online check; or providing the employer with certain acceptable documentation, as prescribed within Home Office guidance.
 A document from List A of the Order will demonstrate that the holder has an indefinite right to work in the UK without restriction.

-If an employee produces a document from List A, including a British passport or Permanent Residence Card issued to an EEA national, the statutory excuse will apply for the duration of employment.
+If an employee produces a document from List A, including a British passport, the statutory excuse will apply for the duration of employment.